AI-In-Population-Health-Lab/Deep-Transfer-Learning-Package-Release-V1/README.md

 # Deep Transfer Learning
-**Electronic medical records (EMR)-based infectious disease case detection often faces performance drop in a new setting, which may result from differences in population distribution, EMR system implementation, and hospital administrations.
+**Electronic medical record (EMR) based infectious disease case detection often faces performance drop in a new setting, which may result from differences in population distribution, EMR system implementation, and hospital administrations.
 Considering both the similarities and the dissimilarities between a source setting and a target setting, transfer learning may offer an effective way of improving the re-usability of source knowledge in a target setting.
 This study aims to explore when and how deep transfer learning is useful for infectious disease case detection.**

-**We simulated multiple transfer scenarios that vary in the target training size and the dissimilarity between the source and target settings (measured by the Kullback–Leibler divergence, KL).
-We compared Domain adversarial neural networks (DANN), a classic source data-based deep transfer learning method, source model-based deep transfer learning (MDTL), and baseline models, including a source model, a target model, and a combined model that was developed using the combination of source and target training data.
+**We simulated multiple transfer scenarios that vary in the target training size and the dissimilarity between the source and target settings measured by the Kullback–Leibler (KL) Divergence.
+We compared Domain Adversarial Neural Networks (DANN), a classic source data-based deep transfer learning method, source Model-based Deep Transfer Learning (MDTL), and baseline models, including a source model, a target model, and a combined model that was developed using the combination of source and target training data.
 We have summarized our research findings in a manuscript, which will be submitted to a peer-reviewed journal soon.**

 **Through this GitHub repository, we publicly share the main research codes and simulated datasets so that other researchers can leverage them for further analysis.
 Our codes are derived from a transfer learning package by [Transfer-Learning-Library](https://github.com/thuml/Transfer-Learning-Library), which is under MIT license.**